FINANCIAL PROFESSIONALS ONLY

 Secular changes in economic trends, interest rates, and monetary and fiscal policies are altering the long-term investment landscape.
 The winners under the past decade’s zero interest rate, low inflation, and low nominal growth regime will no longer lead.
 The unfolding macro environment points to the small-cap asset class being able to sustain, not just tactically outperform, large-cap.

-Small-Cap’s Weight in the Russell 3000 Back at Historical Low
+Small-Cap’s Weight in the Russell 3000 is Below Historical Low

-Small-cap’s underperformance versus large cap has reached an extreme point.
-Small-caps’ weight in the Russell 3000 sits at historical lows not seen since the early 1990s, another indicator suggesting that a sustained small-cap rebound may be coming.
+Small-cap’s underperformance versus large-cap has reached such an extreme point that small-cap’s weight in the Russell 3000 sits at historical lows not seen since the early 1990s, another indicator suggesting that a sustained small-cap rebound may be coming.

 Large-Cap Cycles Peak at Market Tops Crowded with Mega-Caps